ulfschneider/ulf.website/content/posts/2016-04-23-pocket-git-guide.md

 http[s]://host.xz[:port]/path/to/repo.git
 ```

 Watch out

 ```shell
 git config [--global] http.sslVerify false
 ```

-as one possible solution in case Git doesn´t allow you to connect to a repo via https.
+as one possible solution in case Git doesn't allow you to connect to a repo via https.

 ### Status of repo

 ```shell
 git status
 ```